‘Betrayed’ Belsize students protest loss of special needs staff at Wac Arts College

 “She is vital because she is the only support I get.
 She’s more like a mother figure to me,” Tilly said.

-Paris, 17, said: “When I would be upset or down I could talk to that member of staff and I would calm down, I would be able to go back to lesson.
+Paris, 17, told this newspaper: “When I would be upset or down I could talk to that member of staff and I would calm down, I would be able to go back to lesson.

 “Without that support system I don’t feel I’d be able to do half the things that I could when I had that support.”